Key takeaways

 Ready to ship a video call translator?

 A real-time video call translator in 2026 is no longer a research demo.
-The architecture is settled (transport + ASR + segmenter + MT + TTS + orchestration), the latency budget is achievable in production (1.0–1.8 s on cascade, sub-1 s on SeamlessM4T), and the unit economics are workable on hybrid stacks ($0.10–$0.30 / participant-minute).
+The architecture is settled (transport + ASR + segmenter + MT + TTS + orchestration), the latency budget is achievable in production (1.0–1.8 s on cascade, sub-1 s on managed speech-to-speech), and the unit economics are workable on hybrid stacks ($0.10–$0.30 / participant-minute).

 The right move depends on your call volume, language coverage and compliance bar.
 Closed APIs to validate, hybrid to scale, self-hosted when volume or HIPAA / sovereignty demands it.
 Our video conference team ships exactly this loop end to end.